Installing ONLYOFFICE Workspace Enterprise components on separate servers

 Introduction

-ONLYOFFICE Workspace Enterprise Edition is a paid version of collaborative system developed to manage documents, projects, customer relationship and email correspondence, all in one place.
+ONLYOFFICE Workspace Enterprise is a paid version of the collaborative system developed to manage documents, projects, customer relationships, and email correspondence, all in one place.

-ONLYOFFICE Workspace Enterprise Edition is shipped as an automatic installation script for Linux operating systems with Docker installed.
-The script will set up Docker containers with all the components necessary for ONLYOFFICE Workspace Enterprise Edition correct work and is easy to run, manage and update.
+ONLYOFFICE Workspace Enterprise is shipped as an automatic installation script for Linux operating systems with Docker installed.
+The script sets up Docker containers with all the components required for ONLYOFFICE Workspace Enterprise correct operation and is easy to run, manage, and update.

-You might additionally want to install ONLYOFFICE Workspace Enterprise Edition components (Document Server, Mail Server and Community Server) onto separate computers to balance the server load, have more control on different components or for some other reasons.
-This guide will show you how to do that using the provided Docker script.
+You may also want to install ONLYOFFICE Workspace Enterprise components (Document Server, Mail Server and Community Server) on separate servers to balance the load, maintain more granular control over individual components, or for other operational reasons.
+This guide explains how to install using the provided Docker script.

 System requirements

-To be able to install ONLYOFFICE Workspace Enterprise Edition components to different servers, each of your computers used must meet the following requirements:
+To install ONLYOFFICE Workspace Enterprise components on separate servers, each server must meet the following requirements:

 • CPU